Hemp: Diseases

 Hemp plants can be vulnerable to various pathogens, including bacteria, fungi, nematodes, viruses and other miscellaneous pathogens.
 Such diseases often lead to reduced fiber quality, stunted growth, and death of the plant.
 These diseases rarely affect the yield of a hemp field, so hemp production is not traditionally dependent on the use of pesticides.

 Environmental impact

 Hemp is considered by a 1998 study in Environmental Economics to be environmentally friendly due to a decrease of land use and other environmental impacts, indicating a possible decrease of ecological footprint in a US context compared to typical benchmarks.
 A 2010 study, however, that compared the production of paper specifically from hemp and eucalyptus concluded that "industrial hemp presents higher environmental impacts than eucalyptus paper"; however, the article also highlights that "there is scope for improving industrial hemp paper production".
 Hemp is also claimed to require few pesticides and no herbicides, and it has been called a carbon negative raw material.

 Results indicate that high yield of hemp may require high total nutrient levels (field plus fertilizer nutrients) similar to a high yielding wheat crop.

+A United Nations report endorses the versatility and sustainability of hemp and its productive potential in developing countries.
+Hemp uses a quarter of the water required by cotton, and absorbs more carbon dioxide than other crops and most trees.